-A surprise mini episode of Rick and Morty dropped over the weekend
+Rick and Morty season 4 dropped a surprise mini episode that's free online

 But the latest is so good, it could be canon.

-Discuss: Rick and Morty gets a surprise mini episode
+Discuss: Rick and Morty season 4 drops a surprise mini episode free online

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.